mohmansour/pdsnd_github/README.md

 ### Date created
-I had created this project on 4/1/2020
+I had created this project on 28/12/2019 and pushed it on github on 4/1/2020

 ### Project Title
-Bikeshare project
+Bikeshare Analysis

 ### Description
-This project analyze the numbers and information of bikes sharing in Chicago, New York & Washington for 6 months in 2017
+This project analyze the numbers and information of bikes sharing in Chicago, NYC & Washington for 6 months in 2017

 ### Files used
 Chicago.csv